 The Labor Law of the PRC, effective on 1 January 1995 and subsequently amended on 27 August 2009 and 29 December 2018, the Employment Contract Law of the PRC, effective on 1 January 2008 and subsequently amended on 28 December 2012 and the Implementing Regulations of the Labor Contract Law of the PRC, effective on 18 September 2008, provide requirements concerning employment contracts between an employer and its employees.
 If an employer fails to enter into a written employment contract with an employee within one year from the date on which the employment relationship is established, the employer must rectify the situation by entering into a written employment contract with the employee and pay the employee twice the employee's salary for the period from the day following the lapse of one month from the date of establishment of the employment relationship to the day prior to the execution of the written employment contract.
-The Labor Contract Law of the PRC and its implementation rules also require compensation to be paid upon certain terminations, which significantly affects the cost of reducing workforce for employees.
-In addition, if an employee on a monthly basis during the term of the restriction period after the termination or expiry of the labor contract.
-Employees in most cases are also required to provide severance payment to their employees after their employment relationships are terminated.
+The Labor Contract Law of the PRC and its implementation rules also require compensation to be paid upon certain terminations, which significantly affects the cost of reducing workforce for employers.
+In addition, if an employer intends to enforce a non-compete provision in an employment contract or non-competition agreement with an employee, it has to compensate the employee on a monthly basis during the term of the restriction period after the termination or expiry of the labor contract.
+Employers in most cases are also required to provide severance payment to their employees after their employment relationships are terminated.